Home

 Best places for whale watching

-There are over 50 whale viewing sites in Washington!
+Washington boasts over 50 whale viewing sites!
 The San Juan Islands, located 87 mi (140 km) north of Seattle in the heart of the Salish Sea, is the most famous place for orca whale watching.
 Orca whales usually pass through the islands in greatest numbers between mid-May and mid-October when the salmon runs are strongest, although it's possible to spot them throughout the year.
-In February, March, April, late October, and November you can see fewer orca whales than in the summer, but the chances of seeing one of the other whale species increases as spring and fall are known to be the time of year that gray and humpback whales pass through on their biannual migration.
-Keep in mind that every year is different depending on the ecosystem.
+In February, March, April, late October, and November you can see fewer orca whales than in the summer, but the chances of seeing one of the other whale species increase, as spring and fall are known to be the time of year when gray and humpback whales pass through on their biannual migration.
+Keep in mind that every year is different, depending on the ecosystem.

 Whale-watching tours